West Bengal

 Mast Dance in Thongsa Gompa, Kalimpong

-The Thongsa Gompa monastery is located nearby to the Durpin monastery.
-This monastery is also known as the Bhutan monastery and is the oldest in Kalimpong and built in 1962.
-You may also see and walk as well through the sea of pigeons when they are fed in the open courtyard of the monastery.
+The Thongsa Gompa monastery is located nearby the Durpin monastery.
+This monastery is also known as the Bhutan monastery and is the oldest in Kalimpong, having been built in 1962.
+You may also see and walk through the sea of pigeons when they are fed in the open courtyard of the monastery.
 You can visit this place while you stay in Kalimpong.

 Mangaldham